dodorare/crossbow/docs/src/crossbow/configuration.md

 <string>{{crossbow.API_HOST}}</string>
 ```

-Crossbundle reads the named environment variable first and uses `default` only when it is absent.
+Crossbundle reads the named environment variable first and uses `default` only when it is absent;
-A missing value without a default stops the build with the declaration name.
-The default type is
+an empty environment value therefore overrides the default.
+A missing value without a default
+stops the build with the declaration name.
+The default type is `string`; `type = "integer"` and
-`string`; `type = "integer"` and `type = "boolean"` validate environment input and preserve the
+`type = "boolean"` validate environment input and preserve the native type when the placeholder is
-native type when the placeholder is the complete metadata or plist value.
-A placeholder embedded
-inside a larger string is formatted as text.
+the complete metadata or plist value.
+A placeholder embedded inside a larger string is formatted
+as text.
+Variable values cannot contain other build-variable placeholders.

 Only allow-listed variables are readable.
 The syntax intentionally does not conflict with Android
 `${applicationId}` placeholders or Xcode `$(PRODUCT_BUNDLE_IDENTIFIER)` build settings.
 XML special